A student account is simply the charges and payments related to a student's registration. A student invoice is a summary of a student's account.

 Students who live off campus will have their exchange checks mailed to them.
 Students who live on campus will receive an email notification requesting that they pick up their checks at the Office of Student Accounts.

 Students receiving a refund may also opt for direct deposit of their refund rather than receive an exchange check.
 Students who wish to have their refund directly deposited into their CHECKING account may do so by simply setting up a payment profile on my.newpaltz.edu, selecting My.Student Account.
-Once the payment profile has been set up, check the refund option box on the payment profile.
-All refunds for the semester will automatically be deposited into this account.
+Once the account number and bank routing number have been entered, check the refund option box on the payment profile.
+All refunds will automatically be deposited into this account from this point forward until the student removes the payment profile information.

 Of course, the Office of Student Accounts cannot provide exchange checks until funds arrive.